 Kelly Moore is a cinematographer based in Los Angeles, CA specializing in commercial content.
-Throughout her career, Kelly has shot for clients including Coca-Cola, Target, and Oreo.
+Throughout his career, Kelly has shot for clients including Coca-Cola, Target, and Oreo.

 A lot of your work is known for your table top and studio cinematography.
 How did that work begin?